aeminium-labs/solana-nft-monitor/README.md

 If a specific collection is only available at Magic Eden or Solanart, just open the workflow YML file and remove the steps you don't need.

+### About `.github/moonrank`

+Flat Github doesn't allow you to configure ignored files, so moonrank json files were showing up in the Data File dropdown.
+There's an open issue about this, but in the mean time I found that [they ignore](https://github.com/githubocto/flat-viewer/blob/main/src/api/index.ts#L49) the `.vscode` and `.github` directories, so that's why I put the moonrank directory there.

 ### Credits

 Thanks to [@braposo](https://github.com/braposo) for working on the original [Gloom Monitor](https://github.com/braposo/gloom-monitor)!